Albert Hotopp: Life

 There were numerous exiled German communists in Moscow, and they all used to report on one another to the Soviet authorities during the surge in political purges that accompanied growing political tensions domestically and internationally at this time.
 Such information demonstrated loyalty and was often blended with impressions or combined with denunciations.
 Hotropp himself provided a written report on Herwarth Walden, a fellow teacher at the Foreign Languages Institute who was later arrested.
 There was a perception that reports of this nature did not in themselves cause the authorities to arrest suspects, but they were certainly used by the NKVD where they provided evidential support for arrests that took place.
 Albert Hotopp's own turn came on 31 May 1941 when he was arrested.
 On 1 August 1942 he was condemned to death.
 Available records are silent as to what happened next, but it is likely that he died shortly afterwards, probably in a Soviet labour camp.
 His wife Gertrud and their daughters were sent to continue their lives in Kazakhstan.
 His widow finally made her way back to East Germany in 1955, after which she survived another thirty years.
 Albert Hotopp was formally rehabilitated by the Soviets in 1960.

 Output

 Albert Hotopp's best known book is the novel, Fischkutter H.F.
 13: it provides a realistic presentation of life at sea from a Communist perspective.
-Three subsequent narrative works that appeared in the Soviet Union had as their principal themes Workers' Life, Experiences of War and Resistance to Naziism.
+Three subsequent narrative works that appeared in the Soviet Union had as their principal themes Workers' Life, Experiences of War and Resistance to Nazism.